vanioinformatika/easydao/README.md

 </plugin>
 ```

-It is not working with Java 7_60 or newer Java 7!
+'-Xdoclint:none' is not working with Java 7_60 or newer Java 7!

 ## Results